caltechlibrary/dataset/docs/import-gsheet.md

   lower part of the spreadsheet page in Google Sheets edit view
 + CELL_RANGE is a range of cells to import, typically this is "A1:Z" but maybe adjusted (e.g. if you want to skip the first row then you might use "A2:Z")
-+ COL_NO_FOR_ID is the column number to use for the unique ID name of the JSON document.
++ ID_COL_NO is the column number to use for the unique ID name of the JSON document.
 It should be an integer starting with "1".

 ## Options